 - Food wrappers and grocery bags

-- Shipping mailers from business operations
+- Shipping mailers and packaging film

-- Bubble wrap and soft packaging film
+- Bubble wrap and soft protective materials

 Results: SPC minimized plastic waste and spotlighted sustainability innovation